 Dependencies: No dependencies

-Application Note: The iteration of FMT\MSA.1 with the dependency to features implemented in the hardware.

-FMT\SMF.1[HW] may imply a separation of the Specification of Management Functions.
-Iteration of FMT\SMF.1[HW] is not needed because all management functions rely on the same
+Application Note: The iteration of FMT\MSA.1 with the dependency to FMT\SMF.1[HW] may imply a separation of the Specification of Management Functions.
+All management functions rely on the same features implemented in the hardware.